5 great places to eat and drink in Malta

 Now, as someone who has been a pescetarian over 20 years, I never used to get excited over the prospect of a vegetarian place.
 It was always dry and tasteless.
-Things have moved on, especially over the last 10 years, and this place puts that firmly out of your mind.
+Things have moved on, especially over the last 10 years, and Soul Food puts that firmly out of your mind.

 It’s a great spot to while away an hour and do some people watching, whilst you take a break from meandering the old streets of Valetta .
 If you prefer to sit inside, there’s also a small area upstairs to eat.

 3. Fontanella.
 When (not if) you’re visiting the historical and architectural gem that is Mdina, this place is also must.
-I’ve already featured a post shot there, including some Game of Thrones set locations: Navy is the New Black.
+I’ve already featured a post shot there, Navy is the New Black including some Game of Thrones set locations.

 Fontanella is also known for more traditional cakes and even does deliveries.
-We didn’t have any cake, but we did salivate slightly over the mouth-wateringly delicious looking cakes of our neighbours.
+Whilst we didn’t have any cake, we did salivate slightly over the mouth-wateringly delicious looking cakes of our neighbours.

-Despite its popularity, it still has a relaxed vibe.
-But, because of this, you may have to wait a little while to get a seat, but the views alone are definitely worth it.
+Despite its popularity, Fontanella still has a relaxed vibe.
+Because of this, you may have to wait a little while to get a seat, but the views alone are definitely worth it.

 The Corinthia Palace itself, amongst others, houses the rather fancy, stunning and widely lauded Villa Corinthia restaurant.
 But, if you fancy something with an Asian twist, this is your guy.
 Take a drink in the Caprice Lounge, which does happy 3 hours from 9-midnight daily and make your way down to Rickshaw.